-Probably the most notable features of this wilderness are its valleys and lakes which have been sculpted by melting snow and glaciers.
+Probably the most notable features of this wilderness are its valleys and lakes that have been sculpted by melting snow and glaciers.
 The lakes in particular are especially popular as they are home to a wide variety of species of fish.
 Some examples are rainbow and cutthroat trout.
 Visitors can enjoy fishing in plentifully stocked lakes while also enjoying scenic views.

 When planning to visit, it has been noted that summer and fall are the busiest seasons in the wilderness.
-The Rawah Wilderness receives medium to heavy human usage so be sure to plan visits when there are less people in order to take advantage of the peace and quiet this Wilderness can provide.
+The Rawah Wilderness receives medium to heavy human usage so be sure to plan visits when there are less people in order to take advantage of the peace and quiet this wilderness can provide.